talsma-ict/umldoclet/README.md

-# Shared ci-scripts for multiple projects
+# Continuous integration scripts for multiple projects

-Shared CI build and release scripts for several talsma-ict projects.
+CI build and release scripts for several talsma-ict projects.\
 This module is intended to be used as a git `submodule`.

 ## CI build process

 ### Git branches

-Our build and release scripts are designed to be compatible with the `git-flow` branching model
-[as described by Vincent Driessen](https://nvie.com/posts/a-successful-git-branching-model/) in 2010.
+Our build and release scripts are inspired by the `git-flow` branching model [as described by Vincent Driessen](https://nvie.com/posts/a-successful-git-branching-model/) in 2010.

 ### Continuous integration builds